capitalone/SWHttpTrafficRecorder/README.md

 * The recorded folder: default to caches system directory.
 Can be anywhere the folder is writable.
 * Recording format: It has built-in support for two formats: Mocktail and response body only.
 Can be customized to output in any format that you can implement.
 * Whether to record or skip a HTTP request.
-* Whether to base64 encode a request.
+* Whether to base64 encode a response body.
 By default, only images are base64 encoded.
 * The recorded file name.
 A file is recorded per each HTTP request and its file name can be customized.
-By default, it uses the last path component and time stamp.
+By default, it uses combination of the request's last path component and current time stamp.
 * URL matching regular expression.
 This is only applicable to Mocktail format.
 The default is to use the path, and replace query parameter values as .*.

+### TO-DO list

+If you can help with any of the following tasks, your effort would be highly appreciated: just make the change and submit a pull request.

+* Check whether the path is writable at start recording.
+* Implement isNotValidFileName: Could some last path component contains invalid character?
+* Need to figure out whether it is possible to record an error in Mocktail format and if yes, how to do that.
+For now, simply log to the console.
+* Any other error handlings
+* Customizable header block?
+* Logging system so that it can be shown which requests failed to be recorded?
+* Documentation - README, and comments in header, in particular the customizable properites
+* Example project